 - Craft Paint

 Let your children paint the plastic cups any shades of blue or green.
-While they’re painting, print out this sea turtle template then trace onto your green craft foam.
+While they’re painting, print out this template then trace your seat turtle onto green craft foam.

-1. Sea Turtles have been on Earth for more than 220 million years.
+1. Sea turtles have been on Earth for more than 220 million years.

 Yes million years.
 That means that sea turtles were around when dinosaurs roamed the Earth!

-2. Sea Turtles can live to be 100 years old.
+2. Sea turtles can live to be 100 years old.

 Ok, maybe not exactly like the navigation systems we have in our cars, but sea turtles do use vibration to know where they’re going.
 They also have excellent eyesight and sense of smell.

-4. Females return to the beach where they were born to lay their own eggs.
+10. Females return to the beach where they were born to lay their own eggs.

 See… that GPS must work pretty well because this means they may travel hundreds of miles to return to the beach where they hatched.